Japan debt plan needs BOJ to keep rates low for years -sources

 It faces a stiff challenge to come up with estimates that will enable Japan's debt burden, which is nearly twice the size of its GDP, to fall.

-A particular dilemma is that long-term interest rates may start to rise if the BOJ's stimulus program succeeds in reflating the economy and accelerating inflation toward its 2 percent target.
+A particular dilemma is that long-term interest rates may start to rise if the BOJ's stimulus programme succeeds in reflating the economy and accelerating inflation toward its 2 percent target.

 To keep borrowing costs as low as possible, since debt servicing takes up nearly a quarter of government spending, the Cabinet Office is considering saying in its forecasts that the BOJ ought to be expected to keep bond yield gains in check, several people involved in the drafting of the forecasts told Reuters.